wreck-lab/docs/phat2/apply.md

 ---
 layout: default
 parent: printHAT 2 Manual
-title: Apply configuration
+title: Start the printer
 nav_order: 8
 has_children: false
 ---

-## Apply configuration changes

-Once all the changes have been made Klipper needs to be restarted.
-This can be done from the web interface in the Klipper tab:
-1. Start by restarting the “Firmware” first and then restart the “Host”.
+## Start the printer

+With the printHAT 2 fully wired on the printer it's now time to power it up.

+In a little while, you will be able to connected to OctoPrint as already done before, via [http://wrecklab.local/](http://wrecklab.local/){:target="_blank"}

+Once on the web interface you can then Connect to the printer.

-2. If everything worked well you should get the message “Klipper state: Ready”.
-You can also probe the status by clicking the “Get Status” button.
+If the installation has been successful you will see the temperature log coming live.
+You can also check Klipper status issuing the STATUS command in the OctoPrint terminal.

+> **IMPORTANT**
-When the printer is up and running it is advisable to run through the Klipper configuration [check-list](https://github.com/KevinOConnor/klipper/blob/master/docs/Config_checks.md)
+When the printer is up and running it is advisable to **follow the Klipper configuration [check-list](https://github.com/KevinOConnor/klipper/blob/master/docs/Config_checks.md)** before attempting the first print.

 ![octopi](../assets/img/octo_screen_1.jpg)